 Stock index options are put options and call options on various stock indices.
 In most respects, they are identical to listed options on common stocks.
 The primary difference between stock options and index options occurs when index options are exercised.
 In the case of stock options, the underlying security, common stock, is delivered.
 However, upon the exercise of an index option, settlement does not occur by delivery of the securities comprising the index.
 The option holder who exercises the index option receives an amount of cash if the closing level of the stock index upon which the option is based is greater than, in the case of a call, or less than, in the case of a put, the exercise price of the option.
 This amount of cash is equal to the difference between the closing price of the stock index and the exercise price of the option expressed in dollars times a specified multiple.
 A stock index fluctuates with changes in the market value of the stocks included in the index.
-For example, some stock index options are based on a broad market index, such as the Standard & Poor's 500® Index or the Value Line Composite Index or a narrower market index, such as the Standard & Poor's 100®.
+For example, some stock index options are based on a broad market index, such as the Standard & Poor's 500®.
 Indices may also be based on an industry or market segment, such as the NYSE Arca Oil and Gas Index or the Computer and Business Equipment Index.
 Options on stock indices are currently traded on the Chicago Board Options Exchange, the New York Stock Exchange and the NASDAQ PHLX.